(DI)STRESSED OUT: LIFE WITH PATINA

 But a car.
 No one wants a car that has been distressed, with a shattered windshield and scratches on the sides.
 No, we want our cars immaculate.
 Like new.

 Many think of architecture like a polished car.
 Buildings should look new.
-Buildings are constantly being renovated, and historic building hopefully restored to their original sheen.
+Buildings are constantly being renovated, and historic buildings restored to their original sheen.

 But why not we embrace a building as worn, like our denim jeans or favorite leather shoes?